nocapro/scn-landing-web/docs/flow.todo.md

 1. make the before after widget intuitive and amazing.
 2. add animations to hero components

+---

+Hero

+1. add cool entrance animation to the before after widget
+2. more height to header
+3. add emphazis UI that `Open Source` project

+---

+make the before after widget parallax scrollable

 === DONE

 make the hero more amazing